Elsie Allen High School

 Elsie Allen High School (EAHS) is a high school located in Santa Rosa, California at 599 Bellevue Ave.
-It is part of the Santa Rosa High School District, which is itself part of Santa Rosa City Schools.
-The primary feeder school is Cook Middle School.
-The school is named after Elsie Allen.
+It is part of the Santa Rosa High School District, part of Santa Rosa City Schools.
+The school was named after Pomo basket weaver and educator Elsie Allen.

 History

+Prior to the opening of the school, the Elsie Allen High School Planning Committee was formed at Lawrence Cook Junior High, which would serve as the primary feeder school.
+The committee organized a vote of the student body to choose a mascot and school colors.
+The students voted to become the Lobos.
+Other choices included the Aztecs and the Eagles, which came in at a close second.
+As for school colors they voted for midnight blue, silver and white.

-Elsie Allen High School was founded in 1994.
-The first graduating class of the school was in 1997.
-It was named after Pomo basket weaver and educator Elsie Allen.
+Elsie Allen High School was founded in 1994, and the first class graduated in 1997.
 The University Center at Elsie Allen High School is the recipient of the prestigious 2010 California School Boards Association Golden Bell Award.
-The University Center at Elsie Allen High School guarantees admission to Sonoma State University and offers an annual savings of $10,000 in college tuition for students accepted in to the program.

 In 2009, the University Center boasted the only Presidential Scholar ever to come from a Sonoma County public school; Jesse Nee-Vogelman earned perfect scores in four portions of the SAT.
-In 2011, parents, faculty and community members came together to support Elsie Allen high School students by creating the Elsie Allen High School Foundation.
-The non-profit Foundation supports students by providing mentors, job shadows, career days and scholarships to college and trade schools.
+In 2011, parents, faculty and community members came together to support Elsie Allen High School students by creating the Elsie Allen High School Foundation.
+The non-profit Foundation supports students by providing mentors, job shadows, career days, and scholarships to college and trade schools.

 In 2017, the Elsie Allen High Foundation received a $250,000 grant to help set up a $1 million endowment fund to provide Elise Allen High student scholarships for decades to come.

+In February 2025, the Santa Rosa City School District Board decided to make Elsie Allen High School into a specialized K7-12 school taking in middle schoolers by June 2026.

+On February 26, 2025, a 15-year-old student was stabbed multiple times by another student on campus.

+Curriculum

+Elsie Allen High School also offers Advanced Placement (AP) courses and exams meaning the school has met the College Board's requirements to offer college-level courses to high school students.

+Elsie Allen High School houses an elective called Advancement Via Individual Determination or AVID.
+This 4-year elective course is geared towards preparing students to become first-generation college students within their families through academic support programs and access to aid.

+Elsie Allen High School High School is involved in a dual-enrollment program with Santa Rosa Junior College allowing students to take junior college courses for college and high school credits.

+Unlike other Santa Rosa City Schools, Elsie Allen High School has a University center that allows students to take courses at Sonoma State University for college and high school credits.
+The University Center at Elsie Allen High School guarantees admission to Sonoma State University and offers an annual savings of $10,000 in college tuition for students accepted into the program.